Application of Micro Hyaluronic Acid as Carriers in Drug Delivery

 Why choose Stanford Chemicals?

 Stanford Chemical’s Micro-HA Super Active hyaluronic acid was used in Illustris molecule delivery technology to help facilitate a permeation process of the drugs in the human body.
-Micro hyaluronic acid as drug carriers contributes to drug thickening, sustained release, transdermal absorption, and improved drug targeting.
+Micro hyaluronic acid as a drug carrier contributes to drug thickening, sustained release, transdermal absorption, and improved drug targeting.

 By adopting the low molecular weight HA, the customer is able to provide a significant competitive advantage to molecule delivery, yielding enhanced safety and efficacy for patients.